Sylvia Woods (harpist): Recordings

 Woods’ first solo recording was her original composition, The Harp of Brandiswhiere: A Suite for Celtic Harp, which has been acclaimed as an important contribution to contemporary harp literature.
 Through instrumental music, Woods tells the story of the harp player Brandiswhiere, a legendary hero who saves the world with the music of his harp.
 The recording has won numerous awards including "Best Fantasy Album" by the Academy of Science Fiction, Fantasy, and Horror Films, and several Popular Music Awards by the American Society of Composers, Authors, and Publishers (ASCAP).
 Several chapters of the American Harp Society have performed this suite as their major concert of the year.
 The Brandiswhiere suite has even been choreographed for dance productions in the U.S. and Europe.

-Wood’s two other solo recordings, Three Harps for Christmas, Volumes 1 and 2, feature traditional Christmas carols from all over the world.
-These recordings have been played extensively by radio stations all over the United States during the Christmas season.
+Woods' two other solo recordings, Three Harps for Christmas, Volumes 1 and 2, feature traditional Christmas carols from all over the world.
+These recordings have been played extensively on radio stations across the United States during the Christmas season.

 In addition to her solo albums, Woods has played on the recordings of many other prominent musicians such as Jimmy Messina, Al Stewart, Joemy Wilson, Kay Gardener, Aeoleus, Artie Traum & Pat Alger, and Caswell Carnahan.